Eilif Dahl: Career and political activities

 Dahl was appointed professor of botany at the Norwegian College of Agriculture from 1965.
 His research interests centred on Arctic plants and lichen, plant geography and ecology.
 He was also a politician for the Labour Party, where he was a board member from 1965 to 1977.
 During the German occupation of Norway he took part in resistance work, and was a member of the clandestine intelligence organization XU.
 After fleeing to neutral Sweden and later to the United Kingdom, he served with the Norwegian High Command in London.

 Despite suffering from emphysema for many years, Dahl remained mentally and physically active until shortly before his death at age 76 on 17 March 1993.

 Publications and legacy

 Dahl's published lichenological papers are not extensive but are representative of his approach to science.
 He freely shared his knowledge and ideas with others, and those who worked closely with him remembered him as both a friend and inspiring teacher.
 During his lifetime, he played an important role in the national and international field of lichenology.

 His bibliography includes few printed papers dealing with lichens.
-His first publication, co-authored with Lynge and Per Scholander, appeared in 1937 and focused on lichens from southeast Greenland.
+His first publication, co-authored with Lynge and Per Fredrik Scholander, appeared in 1937 and focused on lichens from southeast Greenland.

 The lichen genus Eilifdahlia, and its type species, Eilifdahlia dahlii, are both named in his honour.